WhatsApp Statistics: Revenue, Usage, and History

 (Statista)

 If you use Snapchat Stories or Instagram Stories, WhatsApp Status will make you feel right at home.
 This feature allows you to post a status update that disappears 24 hours after you upload it.
-WhatsApp user statistics show that this is one of the most popular ways people tell their loved ones what they’re up to.
+This is one of the most popular ways people tell their loved ones what they’re up to.

 WhatsApp Business was launched in January 2018.